LetsStreamIt/documentation/docs/report/ddd/bounded-contexts.md

 ## Auth

-The authentication context is responsible for managing user authentication to the LetsStreamIt platform.
+The authentication context is responsible for managing user authentication to the _Let's Stream It_ platform.
 It manages user registration and login.

 ### Ubiquitous Language